mjspriggs/overview/services_region.md

 ### Europe
 {: #iaas-service-europe}

 The following infrastructure resources are available in Europe.
 Match the resource row with the column representing the data center or multizone region.
 A check mark indicates the resource is available in that location.
-The London (MZR) and Frankfurt (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.
+The London (MZR), Frankfurt (MZR), and Madrid (MZR) columns represent multizone regions where deployment is managed automatically across several data centers.

 | Service | Amsterdam 03 |
 |--|--|